*P. K. Lam, PhD (Chair)—condensed matter, theory

 The Academic Program

 Physics (PHYS) is the study of matter and energy and how they interact at the most basic levels.
 Areas include mechanics, optics and lasers, thermodynamics, electricity, magnetism, quantum theory, atomic and nuclear phenomena, condensed matter, and elementary particles.
-Physics is widely regarded as the most basic of all the sciences.
+Physics is widely regarded as the most fundamental of all the sciences.
 UH Manoa offers both the Bachelor of Arts and Bachelor of Science degrees in physics.
 Faculty members who teach physics courses are at the forefront of research in physics both in experiment and in theory.
 In the field of elementary particles, faculty members currently perform experiments in Hawai'i, the mainland U.S., France, Japan, and Antarctica to study neutrinos and high-energy gamma rays coming from the stars.
 Others are involved in experiments at the BEPC II accelerator in China and at the KEKB accelerator in Japan, studying particle production and decay and the violation of particle/anti-particle symmetry.
 Faculty members are also involved in the space-based AMS experiment and on the development of techniques for dark matter searches.
 The particle theory group is involved in the identification of new physics that addresses new questions in particle physics and cosmology that are beyond the scope of the Standard Model, and the development of strategies that distinguish this new physics from the Standard Model phenomena.
 In condensed-matter physics, they investigate nano-materials and use a scanning tunneling microscope to take pictures of individual atoms.
 A free electron laser is operating in the physics building.
 This device allows scientists to carry out forefront research in fundamental and applied physics.
 Often, undergraduate physics majors work on these projects along with graduate students and the faculty.

 Academic advising is mandatory for all undergraduate physics majors.
 Contact the department office for assignment to an advisor.
 Note that in order to complete the program in 4 years, a physics student must begin the study of calculus in either the first or the second semester of the freshman year.